OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-18.md

 ## 1 Chronicles 18:12

-Moreover Abishai the son of Zeruiah defeated eighteen thousand Edomites in the Valley of Salt.
+Abishai the son of Zeruiah achieved victory over eighteen thousand Edomites in the Valley of Salt.

 ---